Skip to main content

 Being persistent takes a lot of energy sometimes.
 Some days can be tougher than others.
 However, we always have an option to find a creative solution, and tomorrow is always a new day.

-Ultimately, growing up with spina bifida helped me learn to make each day count, whether that’s learning how to do something for the very first time or learning a better way of doing a normal task.
+Ultimately, growing up with spina bifida helped me learn to make each day count, whether learning how to do something for the first time or learning a better way of doing a normal task.
 We can always find new ways to face our daily challenges.
-By doing this for yourself, you might just be making an easier path for the next person going through the same situation.
+Doing this for yourself might make an easier path for the next person going through the same situation.

-If you need help finding the right catheters, incontinence supplies, or ostomy products, 180 Medical’s specialists are here for you.
+If you need help finding the right catheters or ostomy products, 180 Medical specialists are here for you.
 We offer free samples, free shipping, and so much more.
 Most of all, I love that our company is all about compassion.
-We’re here to listen and be supportive as we find product solutions to fit your unique needs and turn your quality of life around.
+We’re here to listen and be supportive as we find product solutions to fit your unique needs and improve your quality of life.

-Also, if you have some specific questions or need some more help regarding living with spina bifida, please feel free to reach out through our website’s contact options.
-Just ask to get connected with me, and I’ll be glad to help however I can.
+Also, if you have specific questions or need more help with living with spina bifida, please feel free to reach out through our website’s contact options.
+Just ask to be connected to me, and I’ll be glad to help however I can.

 contact 180 medical